 Grain free breakfasts are a challenge when you’re used to relying on wheat.

-I don’t know why this one hits the spot, but trust me, it does.
+I don’t know why this one hits the spot, but it really does, for us.

 I created the recipe one morning when I was out of blanched almond flour—my then favourite flat-bread ingredient; and also out of eggs, bananas or anything else that might be breakfast.
 I found the few remaining things in my pantry, and made them into a flat-bread.